ADaMiller14/Pi-In-the-Sky/README.md

 __Febuary 6 - Day 15__

 We transcribed altimeter code we found on the internet and discovered that we need a special library.

+__Febuary 7 - Day 16__

+We completed the altimeter code and got it in working order.
+We have a few goals for the rest of the code: decide the autosave interval; decide the altitude when the project descends; set the altitude to zero on startup; and record the altitude, accelerometer data, and time to a .txt file.